juji-io/docs/docs/index.md

 for more details.

+### **Download Chatbot and Assets**

+In case you wish to share and reuse your chatbot and chatbot assets, you can download and save all your chatbot assets.

+In particular, there are three types of AI assets you can save:
+1. Your chatbot and all its design and main agentic workflows
+2. Your chatbot knowledge base
+3. Your chabot audience information

+For details please check out [**Download Juji Chatbot**](download-chatbot)

 ## **What's Next**

 Your AI chatbot can be very powerful: it can help you scale out traditional